ephico2real2/kafka-hack/hack-combined.md

 ### Running the Combined Script

-To run the combined script with the default paths and verbose verification, use the following command:
+To run the combined script with default paths and verbose verification, use the following command:

 ```bash
 ./copy_and_verify_jks.sh -p primary-kafka -d deadletter-kafka -s your-keystore-password -v